BestTimesToVisit.com Logo

 transport

 Get an EZ-Link card or Singapore Tourist Pass for seamless travel on the MRT (Mass Rapid Transit) and buses.
 You can tap in and out easily, and it's much cheaper than buying single tickets, especially if you plan on using public transport frequently.
-You can top it up at any MRT station or convenience store.
+Top it up at any MRT station or convenience store.

 food

 Embrace the hawker centers for authentic and incredibly affordable meals!
-Places like Maxwell Food Centre or Lau Pa Sat offer a dizzying array of local dishes like Hainanese Chicken Rice, Laksa, and Satay for just a few Singapore dollars.
+Places like Maxwell Food Centre or Lau Pa Sat offer a dizzying array of local dishes like Hainanese Chicken Rice or Laksa for just a few Singapore dollars.
 Don't be afraid to try something new – it's a quintessential Singaporean experience.

 culture

 Be mindful of Singapore's strict laws regarding littering and chewing gum.
-You can face hefty fines for dropping even a small piece of trash, and bringing more than a small amount of gum into the country is prohibited.
-It's all part of keeping this city-state incredibly clean and orderly.
+You can face hefty fines for dropping even a small piece of trash, and bringing chewing gum into the country is illegal (though you can buy it for therapeutic reasons).
+It's all part of keeping this incredibly clean city pristine.

 money